twallema/pyIEEM/data/README.md

 #### national_accounts

-`conversion_matrix.csv`: Convert from the Swedish version of NACE64 (only 57 out of 63 sectors available) to the Belgian version.
-The Swedish data sadly lumps some of the NACE 64's economic activities: C20, C21 --> C20-21; G45, G46, G47 --> G45-47; H52, H53 --> H52-53; M71, M72 --> M71-72.
-Belgian simulations must be aggregated before comparing them to Sweden.

 ##### BE

 + `IO_BE_NACE64.csv`: symmetric input-output table for Belgium, formatted to NACE 64 classification starting from `vR64_nl_20191213.xlsx`.
 Values from tab Tbl_8 "Symmetrische input-outputtabel (product x product)".
 Sector L68 is split in two in the raw IO table: '68_' (real estate minus rent) and '68a' (rent).
 In the formatted IO table, rent is ommitted for the following reason: Under a pandemic shock households will not stop paying rent, either because they retain their income, or because the govnerment furloughs them (in either case people didn't get thrown out of their houses during the COVID-19 crisis).
 Ommitting rent from L68 implies that L68 in our model represents the buying-a-house on-site consumption type of real estate activities.